 Christian and Barbara Elizabeth (Luginbuhl) Schumacher left a farm outside of Basel, Switzerland in 1835 and came first to Wayne County, Ohio to visit relatives.
-Then, with their four children Barbara, John, Peter, and Christian, they moved on to what was then Putnam County, Ohio, in 1836, locating on what is known as the Old Schumacher Homestead at 8350 Bixel Road.
+Then, with their four children Barbara, John, Peter, and Christian, they moved on to what was then Putnam County, Ohio, in 1836, located on what is known as the Old Schumacher Homestead at 8350 Bixel Road.

 The House and Summer Kitchen

 The renovation of the house involved moving interior walls and the stairways to the second floor and basement back to their original locations, as well as rebuilding the fireplace and chimneys, a second story front porch, and the entire back porch.
 Structural damage was repaired, new flooring installed where needed, paint removed from ceilings and floors, and the exterior walls replastered on the inside and painted on the outside.
-Ed and John Kohli and company did the masonry work, and the construction company of Mark and Jason Kinsinger, together with Seth Bixel and Jeff Althaus and other volunteer help did the carpentry and other construction work.
+Ed and John Kohli and company did the masonry work, and the construction company of Mark and Jason Kinsinger, together with Seth Bixel and Jeff Althaus and other volunteer help, did the carpentry and other construction work.

-The barn has an inscription stone reading 1854 set into the limestone wall on the east side, making it one of the earliest large barns in the area.
+The barn at the homestead has an inscription stone reading 1854 set into the limestone wall on the east side, making it one of the earliest large barns in the area.
 It was originally built with banks on both gable ends, the east and west sides, rather than on the long side of the barn as was usual.
 The hay wagons would be driven in one end, the hay thrown into the mows on the sides, and then the wagons driven out the other end.

 After overhead barn tracks came into use, a track was installed and a wider bank on the south side replaced the east and west banks.